 Fundraising is promoted through the Sanctuary’s fibre arts division: Fibre Arts Bootcamp.
 Through The Llama Sanctuary;s sister website www.FABinBC.com funds are raised through offering goods and services in exchange for donations.
 The website offers regular fibre arts workshops, covering many aspects of the fibre arts: spinning, knitting, crochet, fibre dyeing, felting and fibre processing to name a few.
 Volunteers at The Sanctuary also make a range of fibre arts tools called ‘Mega Hooks.’
 As the name suggests, these dual purpose knitting needles and crochet hooks are bigger than the average!
 Starting at size 17 (half inch diam.), they go all the way up to one and a half inch diameter and four feet long!
 These Mega Hooks are shipped to fibre artists all over the world for making REALLY chunky rugs and blankets.

 Lynne has been asked to speak and demonstrate at a variety of events throughout British Columbia and likes to throw convention out of the window, when it comes to working with fiber.
 Her own intuitive style is ever-present at the creative spinning and mega knitting workshops.

-Lynne and David love working together with the llamas and are co-Directors at The Llama Sanctuary, which is a Humanitarian Foundation currently occupying 20 acres of farmland near Enderby in British Columbia.
+Lynne and David love working together with the llamas and are co-Directors at The Llama Sanctuary, which is a Humanitarian Foundation sharing 160 acres of glorious land with some horses.